 A Symbol is a single Unicode character represented by the symbol type 🔣.
 The symbol type can represent any character defined in Unicode.

 You can include the symbol in the source code file by prepending 🔟 before the desired symbol.
 This is called a Symbol literal.

 Including Other Source Code Files

-You can include other source code files into a source file.
-Basically this just inserts the code from the file at the point where you included it.
+An Emojicode program is always compiled from a single file.
+Nevertheless, you can include other source code files.
+Basically, this just inserts the code from the file at the point where you included it.

 string must be a string whose value is a path to another Emojicode source file.
 The path is relative to the directory which included the document with the 📜 statement.

-Do not use this method to share code accross projects.
+Do not use this method to share code across projects.
 If you have written really fancy code, create a package, which you can easily make available to other people.